-Since 2014 he has been working for PJSC IDGC of the North-West: since December 2014 - adviser to the Business Management Department, in July 2015 transferred to the post of Acting Deputy General Director for development and provision of services, in September 2015 he was appointed to the post of Deputy General Director for development and sale of Company's ser-
+Since 2014 he has been working for PJSC IDGC of the North-West: since December 2014 - adviser to the Business Management Department, in July 2015 transferred to the post of Acting Deputy General Director for development and provision of services, in September 2015 he was appointed to the post of Deputy General Director for development and sale of Company's services.

-Area of responsibility: organization of timely and high-quality technological connection of consumers to distribution grids of PJSC IDGC of the North-West to provide consumers with electricity of the required quality, in a specified amount, with minimizaensure a given financial result of the Company's activities.
+Area of responsibility: organization of timely and high-quality technological connection of consumers to distribution grids of PJSC IDGC of the North-West to provide consumers with electricity of the required quality, in a specified amount, with minimization of damage (loss) and continuous increase in efficiency to ensure a given financial result of the Company's activities.